How To Set Up A Fishing Pole (The RIGHT Way)

 Step 3: Spool Your Reel

 With the bail arm in a closed position, you can now spool your reel.
 Your line will usually come on a little spool, so place this spool on a flat surface so that it will be rotating in the same direction as your spool when you turn it.

 How To Spool A Spinning Reel | Bass Fishing Basics

-It can help to have a friend with you, so they can position the line spool on a pencil or other thin object, and the line spool can rotate more effectively as you turn the handle on your reel, loading it onto the reel’s spool.
+It can help to have a friend with you so you have more than one hand and they can position the line spool on a pencil or other thin object.
+And the line spool can rotate more effectively as you turn the handle on your reel, loading it onto the reel’s spool.

-Keeping the light tine using your hand, turn the reel handle with your other hand and spool the line onto the reel, in a similar way as if you were reeling in a fish.
+Keeping the light tine using one hand and your pointer finger, turn the reel handle with your other hand and spool the line onto the reel, in a similar way as if you were reeling in a small fish.

 Step 4: Set Up Your Line

 With your line now correctly on your spool and your reel securely in place on the reel seat of your rod, it’s time to set up your line.
 Unlock the bail of your reel by flipping the bale arm over the spool to the other side.